hoangtuananh97/MetricsCollector/README.md

 ## Conclusion

-With this project, you can seamlessly collect function execution metrics and store them both in-memory (via Redis) and in a persistent database (via SQLite).
+With this project, you can seamlessly collect function execution metrics and store them both in-memory and in a persistent database (via SQLite).
 The asynchronous task handling and periodic saving ensure the system is scalable and efficient.